Marcia Cross: Relationships

 Cross was the long-time companion of actor Richard Jordan, who was 25 years her senior; Jordan died from a brain tumor in 1993.
 In 2006, she married stockbroker Tom Mahoney.
 Cross underwent in vitro fertilization soon after their wedding, and gave birth to fraternal twin daughters in February 2007, shortly before her 45th birthday.

 Activism

 In September 2018, Cross revealed she had been in remission for eight months after receiving treatment for anal cancer.
 She explained months later that she had decided to "put a dent in the stigma" because she had discovered through online research that anal cancer patients were embarrassed about their diagnosis.
 "I found myself in a position where nobody wants this job.
 Nobody wants to come forward.
 And I knew that people were suffering and people were ashamed," she said at the 2019 The Atlantic's People v.
 Cancer event.
-She advocates for open discussions and further public information about the HPV infection, which can cause cancers of the anus, cervix, ovary, penis, and throat: "In spite of the optics, I care deeply about saving lives.
+She advocates for open discussions and further public information about the HPV infection, which can cause cancers of the anus, cervix, penis, and throat: "In spite of the optics, I care deeply about saving lives.
 To that end, the important thing to do is educate the public about HPV."

+Cross expressed support for a ceasefire in the Gaza war, citing the Israeli bombing of the Gaza Strip, including on healthcare facilities.
+In an Instagram post, she stated: "I'm struggling to comprehend how to live among people with eyes that don't water, hearts that don't flinch, and voices that remain silent.
+There are no words for the horror that has and is being unleashed.
+And the silence has me believing I am deaf."
+In September 2025, she signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."